panique/huge/README.md

 Voila!
 You app should now run fine.

 #### To use the (optional) Facebook login

-14. Go to https://developers.facebook.com/apps/ and create a new app.
+Go to https://developers.facebook.com/apps/ and create a new app.
-14.1.
-The type needs to be "Website with Facebook-authentication" 14.2.
+The type needs to be "Website with Facebook-authentication".
 In "App Domains" put the URL of your project, like example.com !
 For local development "localhost" works.
 Things like "127.0.0.1" don't seem work.
-14.3.
-In sandbox mode, select "deactivated"
+In sandbox mode, select "deactivated".
-14.4.
 In "Site address", put your URL with the protocol in front, like "http://www.example.com".
 For local development, "http://localhost/" works.
 Things like "http://127.0.0.1" don't seem work.
-14.5.
 Can you see your facebook app id and the secret token now ?
 Perfect!

-14.6.
-Set `FACEBOOK_LOGIN` in application/config/config.php to  true
-15.7.
-Put your facebook app id and the secret token in FACEBOOK_LOGIN_APP_ID and FACEBOOK_LOGIN_APP_SECRET
+Set `FACEBOOK_LOGIN` in *application/config/config.php* to `true` and put your Facebook app id and the secret token in `FACEBOOK_LOGIN_APP_ID` and `FACEBOOK_LOGIN_APP_SECRET`.

 ## Useful links